swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 These seem more or less standard - silver or black, about 10 mm in length, very coarse thread.
-Make sure these are on the long side since they have to go through 4 mm of plastic instead of 1 to 2 mm of metal before reaching the fan.
+Make sure these are on the long side since they have to go through 4 mm of plastic instead of <1 mm of metal before reaching the fan.

 ## What You'll Need for the Dual Mount <a name="secondary"/>